Approximations in the homogeneous Ising model: Introduction

-Many diverse methods have been suggested to estimate the normalizing constant of intractable probability mass functions and densities.
-Some authors~(e.g.~\citep{kaufman49,schraudolphandkamenetsky09,karandashevandmalsagov17}) have provided exact formulae for the partition function of the Ising model in a two-dimensional planar graph that also mostly assume that $\alpha_i=0$ for all $i$ in \eqref{eq:Ising}.
-Moreover, these calculations grow with the size of a graph and are not particularly applicable in the context of Bayesian inference when the partition function needs repeated evaluation.
-The popular method of {path sampling} \citep{Ogata-1989,Gelman-Meng-1998,Richardson-Green-1997} writes the normalizing constant as a function of an integral of an expectation.
-This expectation is then estimated by Monte Carlo or Markov Chain Monte Carlo (MCMC) sampling.
-For the case of the Ising model with $\alpha_i\equiv\alpha$ and isotropic dependence structure, that is $\beta_{ij}\equiv \beta$ for all $i,j\in \mN$, we have
+Many methods have been suggested to estimate the normalizing constant of intractable PMFs and densities.
+Some authors~(e.g.~\citep{kaufman49,schraudolphandkamenetsky09,karandashevandmalsagov17}) provided exact formulae for $Z(\balpha,\bbeta)$ in a 2D planar graph that also mostly assume a null $\balpha$ in \eqref{eq:Ising}.
+These calculations also grow with the size of a graph and are not particularly useful for situations ({\em e.g.}, Bayesian inference) where the partition function needs repeated evaluation.
+The popular method of {path sampling} \citep{Ogata-1989,Gelman-Meng-1998,Richardson-Green-1997} writes the normalizing constant as a function of the integral of an expectation, that is estimated by Monte Carlo or Markov Chain Monte Carlo (MCMC) sampling.
+Further, path sampling is usually implemented as a preprocessing step by evaluating $Z(\balpha,\bbeta)$ on a grid of parameter values.